sleeprite/rudis/docs/src/zh/docs/guides/install.md

 next: false
 ---

-# 安装
+# Install

-Essential information to help you get set up with Rudis.
+Install Redis on Linux, macOS, and Windows.

+This is a an installation guide.
+You'll learn how to install, run, and experiment with the Redis server process.

 <AddRepoButton/>